Graham Sutherland: Art market

-The highest price reached by one of his paintings at the art market was when The Crucifixion (1947) sold at $1,156,549 by Sotheby's London on 15 June 2011.
+The highest price reached by one of his paintings at the art market was when The Crucifixion (1947) sold by $1,156,549 at Sotheby's London, on 15 June 2011.

 Legacy

 The main building of Coventry School of Art and Design, part of Coventry University, is named after Sutherland.
 A radio play, Portrait of Winston, by Jonathan Smith, is a dramatisation of his portrait of Winston Churchill.
 The same incident features in the Netflix series, The Crown, in which Sutherland is played by Stephen Dillane, and was discussed by Simon Schama in his 2015 BBC television series The Face of Britain by Simon Schama.
-Works by Sutherland are held in the collections of Amgueddfa Cymru – Museum Wales, Bristol Museum and Art Gallery, Doncaster Museum and Art Gallery, Huddersfield Art Gallery, Herbert Art Gallery and Museum, Manchester Art Gallery, National Portrait Gallery, Norwich Castle Museum and Art Gallery, Northampton Museums and Art Gallery, Pallant House Gallery, Southampton City Art Gallery, The Ingram Collection of Modern British and Contemporary Art, Tenby Museum and Art Gallery, The Fitzwilliam Museum, The Priseman Seabrook Collection, and The Phillips Collection.
+Works by Sutherland are held in the collections of Amgueddfa Cymru – Museum Wales, Art Gallery of Western Australia, Bristol Museum and Art Gallery, Doncaster Museum and Art Gallery, Huddersfield Art Gallery, Herbert Art Gallery and Museum, Manchester Art Gallery, National Portrait Gallery, Norwich Castle Museum and Art Gallery, Northampton Museums and Art Gallery, Pallant House Gallery, Southampton City Art Gallery, The Ingram Collection of Modern British and Contemporary Art, Tenby Museum and Art Gallery, The Fitzwilliam Museum, The Priseman Seabrook Collection, and The Phillips Collection.

 In April 2025, an English Heritage blue plaque was dedicated to him at his childhood home, on Dorset Road in Merton Park, South London.